ten-protocol/ten-documentation/docs/architecture/design.md

 - **Management Contracts**: On the L1 network, there are several standard Ethereum contracts, often referred to as Management Contracts.
 These contracts play a pivotal role in the functioning and management of the Obscuro network.

   - **Network Management**: This contract acts as the gatekeeper for the protocol.
-It manages the Secure Enclave / TEE attestation requirements, verifies attestation reports, and oversees the stake of the Aggregators.
+It manages the Secure Enclave attestation requirements, verifies attestation reports, and oversees the stake of the Aggregators.

   - **Rollup Management**: This module accepts rollups submitted by L2 nodes and collaborates with the bridge to process user withdrawal requests.